-For bay pH, monthly samples are collected and preserved with mercury chloride to be a pH calibrant for the field sensors.
+For bay pH, discrete samples are collected quarterly and preserved with mercury chloride to be a pH

+Version 16.1 January 2023 calibrant for the field sensors.
 Samples of 500 mL are collected with a trigger-deployed Niskin sampler.
 They are analyzed using a Dissolved Inorganic Carbon instrument with a Licor 7000 NDIR analyzer, a Total Alkalinity titrator, or a custom automated spectrophotometric pH instrument using m-cresol purple indicator dye.
 The preserved samples may be stored in the laboratory for up to six months before analyzing.
+For bay nutrient monitoring, a 500-mL sample is collected with a trigger-deployed Niskin sampler and decanted into 50-mL Falcon tubes of plastic HDPE with a plastic-lined cap.
+Samples are stored on ice and immediately transported to a lab to be frozen.
+Samples can be held for up to a year before analysis.